xinzhan/core-services.en/help/interface/activation/triggers.md

 # Triggers

 ## Triggers {#topic_4F21FCE9A64E46E8B6D51F494FA652A7}

->Short Description*` Triggers`* enables you to identify, define, and monitor key consumer behaviors, and then generate cross-solution communication to re-engage visitors.
+*`Triggers`* enables you to identify, define, and monitor key consumer behaviors, and then generate cross-solution communication to re-engage visitors.
 You can use triggers in real-time decisions and personalization.

 * Configure fast re-marketing for cart abandons or cart abandons with products removed
 * Incomplete forms and applications